t3fmnr9f-star/Generate-caption-from-image/README.md

 Just enter your photo and artificial intelligence will give you a suitable title for your product ad on shopping sites.
 If you don't have the patience to find the exact name and model of the product, this site will come in handy.

-Not entering a suitable title for the product will have a very bad effect on your product being found on that site and will lower your sales.
+If you don’t give your product a good title, it will be hard to find on the site, and your sales could drop.

 I built and deployed this entire site myself.  <br>
 Backend with FastAPI  <br>